What is full stack marketing, why is it important, and what makes a good full stack marketer? Learn more in this blog!

 Marketing has been around ever since we’ve had things to sell.
 Since its inception thousands of years ago, the idea of “marketing,” and the way we do it, has changed significantly.
 Technology has played a large role in changing the way marketers do their jobs.
 In 1440, the Gutenberg press revolutionized how businesses could disseminate information about their brand.
 In the 1940s, radio advertising allowed marketers to reach customers on a more personal level – right in their living rooms.
 Today, we have tools like automation, Google Analytics, social media, search engine optimization, and more to help make our jobs easier.

 Full stack marketing is a new concept, and one we hear often when it comes to digital marketing.
-In this article, we’ll cover everything you need to know about full stack marketing: what is it, why is it important, and what makes a good full stack marketer?
-Let’s get into it!
+We’ll cover everything you need to know about full stack marketing: what is it, why is it important, and what makes a good full stack marketer.
+Let’s dive in.

 First coined by Marcelo Calbucci and Morgan Brown as a derivation of the more commonly known “full stack developer,” full stack marketing is a relatively new profession, and refers to a marketing specialist who weaves between different disciplines—a jack of all trades and a master of all.
 “Full stack” refers to a marketer who has experience in multiple domains, including: